With Catlike Tread

-Another inversion: Crispin Horsefry in Making Money sneaks off to a meeting one night, and the Igor who welcomes him offers:
+- Another inversion: Crispin Horsefry in Going Postal sneaks off to a meeting one night, and the Igor who welcomes him offers:

-In the Warrior Cats series, there's a scene in Eclipse where RiverClan cats attempt to sneak through ThunderClan's territory.
+- In the Warrior Cats series, there's a scene in Eclipse where RiverClan cats attempt to sneak through ThunderClan's territory.
 Unused to thick undergrowth, they make a lot of noise just walking through, and then they have a whispered argument about how noisy they're being.

 Live Action TV

-In the Doctor Who serial "Time and the Rani", a monster spends an episode and a half stalking the heroes, then finally gets the drop on them, pops up from behind a rock a foot away, and roars triumphantly for ten seconds.
+- In the Doctor Who serial "Time and the Rani", a monster spends an episode and a half stalking the heroes, then finally gets the drop on them, pops up from behind a rock a foot away, and roars triumphantly for ten seconds.

-The "silent countdown" mode for the Self-Destruct Mechanism in the various Star Trek series seems to apply here.
+- The "silent countdown" mode for the Self-Destruct Mechanism in the various Star Trek series seems to apply here.
 While the application seems obvious enough (by having a self-destruct that won't alert the enemies as it counts down), this is ruined by the fact that it has a ship-wide alert declaring that it's been activated.
 Strangely, in at least one episode of Star Trek: Voyager, the silent countdown of the auto-destruct apparently worked perfectly, including no announcement over the ship's comm system to alert the bad guys—or the rest of the crew.

-That being said, it's called a silent countdown, and not a silent self-destruction sequence.
+- That being said, it's called a silent countdown, and not a silent self-destruction sequence.

-From the obscure '90s Puppet sitcom Greg the Bunny, Tardy the Turtle was told to be quiet during a paintball game so he wouldn't give away their position.
+- From the obscure '90s Puppet sitcom Greg the Bunny, Tardy the Turtle was told to be quiet during a paintball game so he wouldn't give away their position.
 He affirms that he understands, then starts singing "I am singing the quiet song, the quiet song, the quiet song."

-Subverted in Monty Python's Flying Circus in one sketch where a married couple is in bed and the wife is being courted by a succession of paramours who sneak into the bedroom (including a Mexican rhythm combo, who actually ask the husband where his wife is).
+- Subverted in Monty Python's Flying Circus in one sketch where a married couple is in bed and the wife is being courted by a succession of paramours who sneak into the bedroom (including a Mexican rhythm combo, who actually ask the husband where his wife is).
 Several times the husband wakes up, asking if his wife just heard something, and the wife assures him it was just the plumbing or a tree branch outside, excuses he always happily accepts.
 He eventually gets up to use the bathroom, somehow missing the roomful of people as he does so.
 (The "punchline", in typical Python fashion, is deliberately anticlimactic: in a cut to the bathroom, we see the husband is having an illicit tryst of his own, but is worried his wife is starting to suspect something.)

-The MythBusters narrator invokes it when Jamie tries to move silently through an airduct using magnets.
+- The MythBusters narrator invokes it when Jamie tries to move silently through an airduct using magnets.
 Magnets that were clanging with the air ducts:

-Rob Lee (US Narrator): Here's some key phrases from the surreptitious entry heist manual: Be the breeze [clang].
-As light as a feather [clang].
-The foot fall of a kitten [clang].
+Rob Lee (US Narrator): Here's some key phrases from the surreptitious entry heist manual: Be the breeze [CLANG].
+As light as a feather [CLANG].
+The footfall of a kitten [CLANG].